FGGS-LiDAR: Ultra-Fast, GPU-Accelerated Simulation from General 3DGS Models to LiDAR: Method

-\textbf{GPU-accelerated ray-casting.} We implement ray-casting entirely on the GPU by assigning one thread to each LiDAR beam, thereby transforming the inherently independent nature of beam propagation into massive parallelism.
-In our design, every thread traverses the preconstructed BVH and typically visits only $\mathcal{O}(\log T)$ nodes before reaching a small set of candidate triangles.
+\textbf{GPU-accelerated ray-casting.} We implement ray-casting entirely on the GPU, assigning one thread to each LiDAR beam to exploit beam-level parallelism.
+In our design, every thread traverses a triangle-LBVH built over mesh triangle AABBs, constructed using the same GPU LBVH routine as Sec.~\ref{sec1} but with triangle primitives.
 Traversal is strictly guided by the best-so-far depth $t_j^\star$: nodes whose entry distance exceeds $t_j^\star$ are discarded together with their subtrees, and candidate triangles lying beyond this threshold are likewise excluded.
 This early-termination mechanism ensures that computation remains focused only on geometrically relevant regions.
+The kernels are designed for batched multi-environment execution, enabling high-throughput LiDAR simulation across thousands of parallel environments on a single GPU.

 Formally, the per-ray work can be written as

 where $C_{\mathrm{trav}}$ and $C_{\mathrm{tri}}$ are the costs of a ray--AABB and ray--triangle test, $N_{\mathrm{nodes}}(r_j)$ is the number of BVH nodes visited, and $K_j$ is the number of triangles tested at leaves.
 Summing over all rays gives